 Accredited bodies are entitled to use the FINAS accreditation symbol, which consists of the FINAS logo, the accredited body's identification number and the accreditation requirement.
 The FINAS accreditation symbol must be used when the accredited body refers to the accreditation in its reports, for example.

-Accredited clinical laboratories use the FINAS accreditation symbol in which the identification number of the accredited body is of the form TXXX.
+Accredited medical laboratories use an identifier in which the identification number of the accredited body is of the format TXXX.